-Allows individual users to expand and collapse the course Sections.
+Allows individual users to expand and collapse the course sections.
 This format avoids the need to scroll down a very long page to access the bottom sections of a course.
-If a course is set to use Collapsed Topics, additional options appear under the Format heading.
-For example, you can set the course structure to Weeks (as with the Weekly format, but still have collapsible Sections).

 By default, sections are named Topic 1, Topic 2, Topic 3, etc. We recommend giving the sections more informative names.
-(To name sections, on your course page, turn editing on (green pencil icon , top right) and click Edit at the top of each section).
+(To name sections, on your course page, turn editing on and click the Section name.)

 - Topics format

-By default, sections are named Topic 1, Topic 2, Topic 3, etc. We recommend giving the sections more informative names (to name sections, on your course page, turn editing on (green pencil icon , top right) and click Edit at the top of each section).
+By default, sections are named Topic 1, Topic 2, Topic 3, etc. We recommend giving the sections more informative names.
+(To name sections, on your course page, turn editing on and click the section name.)

 - Weekly format

-Organizes course Sections by week, with a clear start and finish date.
-Moodle creates and names a section for each week of your course (see Number of sections below, to control the number of weeks).
+Organizes course sections by week, with a clear start and finish date.
+Moodle creates and names a section for each week of your course.
 The sections do not collapse and are always open.

 - Single Activity format